steatopygous/uiserver-example/README.md

 Note that __uiserver__ is intended to provide a single-user app over local data.
-While there is nothing stopping us from opening multiple browser tabs displaying the UI, changes made in one will not be reflected in others unless their browser tabs are refreshed.
+While there is nothing stopping us from opening multiple browser tabs displaying the UI, changes made in one will not be reflected in others unless they are refreshed.

 ## The Client